mattbradley/warpjs/README.md

 ### `Date.warp.setDate(date)`

 The `setDate()` function sets the warped date and time of the clock.
-The `date` argument can be either a integer timestamp or a `Date` object.
+The `date` argument can be either an integer timestamp or a `Date` object.
 Once the clock has been set with this function, calls to `Date.now()` or `new Date()` will report dates starting from the set date.